rodber/blog/_posts/2016/2016-09-07-quickty-dev-update-4.md

 #### Template hooks

-Template hooks are all about easy extend themes with hotpot where you can inject markup code into existing templates.
-These defined hotpots will be in crucial points of the theme, like before the  tag, after a given button, after the footer, etc. The idea of template hooks is to allow easy addition of markup code like when you want to add an extra checkbox, an additional menu item, a form, etc.
+Template hooks are about easy extend themes with hotpot where you can inject markup code into existing templates.
+These defined hotspots will be in crucial points of the theme, like before the  tag, after a given button, after the footer, etc. The idea of template hooks is to allow easy addition of markup code like when you want to add an extra checkbox, an additional menu item, a form, etc.

 #### Overrides